awieber-france/Time-Series-Analysis-of-Electricity-Consumption/README.md

 Both univariate and multivariate models are examined.
 Holt-Winters seasonal smoothing and SARIMA are used for the univariate modelling.
 SARIMA and a linear model are used for the multivariate case, with temperature being the supplied supplementary variable.
 The data does not suggest that a VAR model is appropriate, but it is analyzed for comparative purposes.

+## Files
+These are the required files that should be stored in the same directory:
+* 2023-11-Elec-train.xlsx : Contains all electricity and outside temperature data for the building.
+* Data_Preparation.R : Imports and cleans the data.
+Extrapolation and feature creation is performed here.
+The model files automatically call this file and use the output data.
+* Model_HoltWinters.R : The univariate Holt-Winters model.
+* Model_Linear_Multivariate.R: The multivaraite linear model.
+* Model_SARIMA.R : The univariate SARIMA model
+* Model_SARIMA_Multivariate.R : The multivariate SARIMA model
+* Model_VAR_Multivariate.R: The multivariate VAR model.

 ## Methods
 An analysis of the data shows that the initial data contains 11 contiguous missing values on 18/02/2010 (day 49).
 A linear interpolation is used since it appears to be a good approximation (Figure 1a) .
 These values are used for both the modelling and the scoring.
 When used in the scoring it ensures that there is a penalization for a high deviation from the expected values.